yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 The most obvious change in Yii 2.0 is the use of namespaces.
 Almost every core class is namespaced, e.g., `yii\web\Request`.
 The "C" prefix is no longer used in class names.
-The naming of the namespaces follows the directory structure.
-For example, `yii\web\Request` indicates the corresponding class file is `web/Request.php` under the Yii framework folder.
+The naming scheme now follows the directory structure.
+For example, `yii\web\Request` indicates that the corresponding class file is `web/Request.php` under the Yii framework folder.

-You can use any core class without explicitly including that class file, thanks to the Yii class loader.
+(You can use any core class without explicitly including that class file, thanks to the Yii class loader.)

 Component and Object